Murray Theater (Murray, Utah)

-The Murray Theater is a theater located in Murray, a suburb of Salt Lake City, Utah.
+The Murray Theater is a theater located in Murray, Utah.
 It is listed on the National Register of Historic Places, and is one of the area's best examples of the Art Moderne style in theater architecture.
 The theater operated as both a first-run and second-run venue for motion pictures, and has been extensively renovated and redesigned during its history.

 History

 The Murray Theater, located at 4961 South State Street in Murray, Utah, was built in 1938 by Tony Duvall, who built the Gem and New Iris theaters in Murray, and Joseph L. Lawrence, who built the Villa and Southeast in Salt Lake and the Academy in Provo.
-It opened on 28 October 1938.
-The Murray Theater opened on 28 October 1938, showing “Alexander’s Ragtime Band” and “Hawaiian Holiday”.
+It opened on 28 October, 1938, showing “Alexander’s Ragtime Band” and “Hawaiian Holiday”.
 Advertisements from local papers show that it screened two of Hollywood's first major color films: Gone with the Wind and The Wizard of Oz.

-The Murray Eagle reported the new theater had a white front: “...amply lighted with the latest type of (fluorescent) lighting and the marquee and vertical sign trimmed in ruby red.
-The box office and entrance has been furnished in stainless steel.
+The Murray Eagle reported “The white front of this beautiful theater will be amply lighted with the latest type of tube lighting and the marquee and vertical sign will be trimmed in ruby red.
+The box office and entrance has been finished in stainless steel.
 The lighting in the foyer and inner lobby is all in indirect tubing and is designed to blend harmoniously with the delicate wall decorations and the heavy red floor carpets.
 The spacious auditorium is fitted with full upholstered chairs which are so situated that every patron may have an unobstructed view of the screen.
 The auditorium is also lighted with concealed tubing.
-The aisles are five and one-half feet wide.
-The latest microphonic sound system and projection equipment has been installed.
-The theater has been provided with air conditioning, as well as large rest rooms with an ‘ultra-modern’ lounge for the ladies.”
+The aisles are five and one half feet wide.
+The latest Mirrophonic sound system and projection equipment has been installed.
+The whole theater has been completely air-conditioned so that a complete change of air may be made every three minutes.
+A cooling system will provide for the comfort of the patrons in the summer months.
+The restrooms are large and nicely fitted with an ultra modern lounge provided for the ladies.”
 In September 1964, Art M. Jolley purchased the Murray from Fox-Intermountain Theaters.
 By the end of January 1965 he completed a $15,000 “modernization program” on the theater.
 In 1981, Mr. Jolley sold the Murray to another party, but later he took the theater back.
 In 1989, after the death of Art Jolley, the Jolley family sold the theater to his son-in-law, Steve Webb.
 Steve Webb operated the Murray as a second-run theater, with the help of his wife and children, and his brother.
-The Murray closed for two days, starting 28 October 1992, so the stage could be enlarged to accommodate live performances.
+The Murray closed for two days, starting 28 October, 1992, so the stage could be enlarged to accommodate live performances.
 Vandermeide, who had been performing at the Avalon, then moved his hypnotist show to the Murray.
 In October 1999 the Murray Theater closed suddenly.
 The theater was to be auctioned in February 2000.